 What is Coconut Oil?

-You know that creamy white stuff that comes out of a coconut?
+Do you know that creamy white stuff that comes out of a coconut?
 Coconut oil manufacturers extract the oil from this part of the coconut, and it ends up on shelves as either straight virgin coconut oil in a jar, hopefully virgin, or as an ingredient in other products.

 The power of coconut oil comes from its unusually high fatty acid content, triglycerides, anti-bacterial properties, anti-fungal properties, anti-viral properties, and nutritional benefits.
-Both science and consumer testimonies suggest that coconut oil is a safe, natural alternative treatment option for many health concerns, and it has gained enough credibility that even licensed veterinarians are starting to consider it as a valid treatment.
+Both science and consumer testimonies suggest that coconut oil is a safe, natural alternative treatment option for many health concerns, and it has

 Benefits of Coconut Oil for Cats